MichaelNeas/laboratory/practice/swift/iOS.md

 - Swift extensions communicates with iOS, which communicates with Safari.
 - Extensions are shipped inside the parent app.
 - The contentInset property of a UITextView determines how text is placed inside the view.
+- The .replace blend more ignores transparency, which makes it faster to draw.

 ## Terminologies
 xib - XML Interface Builder